 Everyone knows the feeling of disappointment of purchasing your favorite produce, only to find it spoiled before you get to it.
-And while we have the best of intentions, the short shelf- life of fruits and vegetables usually get the better of us.
+And while we have the best of intentions, the short shelf- life of fruits and vegetables usually gets the better of us.
 The result?
 Food waste, and lots of it.

 Even though the world's food production is at an all-time high, our wastage is too.
 Despite our best refrigeration efforts, spoilage is still dominating our resources, with an estimated 2.6 trillion dollars of food waste per year.
 On top of that, roughly a billion people aren't getting enough to eat.
-But, the team at Apeel have a new plan of action: To give fruits and vegetables a 'second skin' to prolong their shelf-life and reduce food waste.
+But, the team at Apeel has a new plan of action: To give fruits and vegetables a 'second skin' to prolong their shelf-life and reduce food waste.

 Apeel's 'Second Skin' for Produce

 When it comes to spoilage, there are two main culprits: Chemical oxidation and water loss.
 Once a fruit or vegetable is picked, it immediately begins the process of spoilage.
 Various factors such as heat, humidity, and pests can speed up the process.
 But regardless of the circumstances, the shelf-life of produce is notoriously short, beginning with the picking process.

 It's this short window of time from farm to table that inspired Apeel Sciences.
 Because the causes of spoilage and food waste are understood, combating it is just a matter of delaying a natural process.
 To do so, a specialized protective spray coats the produce to protect it from the natural elements.

 Sound familiar?
 The process of spraying chemicals and pesticides has long been used to elongate the ripened stage of fruits and vegetables.
 With Apeel, the process is different.
 Instead of using artificial products and sprays, Apeel takes the natural route.
 Their self-proclaimed 'second skin' is really just a water-based coating that is completely odorless, tasteless, and safe for human consumption.